-‘Days Of Our Lives’ Spoilers – Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question
+‘Days Of Our Lives’ Spoilers — Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question

-Days of Our Lives spoilers reveal that Tuesday April 25 will be a day dedicated to love.
+Days of Our Lives spoilers reveal that Tuesday, April 25 will be a day dedicated to love.
 Not only does Paul ask Sonny to move in with him but Brady and Nicole finally make love.
-While romance is definitely in the air, the Salem Police Department is bustling with activity as Lani and J.J. are tasked with a dangerous new assignment and Abigail goes for a job interview there.
+While romance is definitely in the air, the Salem Police Department is bustling with activity as Lani and J.J. are tasked with a dangerous new assignment, and Abigail goes for a job interview there.

 Abigail Takes Her First Steps Towards Independence